hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 ### Exposing PRISM Cloud Agent to the internet

-Interacting with other agents requires exposing your agent over the internet.
+Interacting with other agents requires exposing your agent over the Internet.
 External parties must be able to connect to your instance through a publicly available address without being blocked by security defenses like firewalls.

 Running applications on your computer or server using docker-compose will not expose ports/services to the internet - it